BackburnerJS/backburner.js/README.md

 `Backburner#debounce` - execute the passed function in a specified amount of time, reset timer upon additional calls

+`Backburner#throttle` - rate-limit the passed function for a specified amount of time

 `Backburner#cancel` - cancel a `deferOnce` or `setTimeout`

 ## Example usage